IvanGDR/Pulsar-Queuing-and-Streaming/README.md

 ## **Tenant Implementation**
 On a high level view, Apache Pulsar has been conceived to support multi-tenant deployments.
 The key pieces that allows this configuration topology are: **properties** and **namespaces**.
 ```
-!!! note An analogy for this would be:
+!!!
+An analogy for this would be:
 Pulsar Cluster(s) = Company (Regional Branches)
 Propert(y/ies)    = Department(s)
 Namespace(s)      = Operative action(s)
-!!!
 ```
 &nbsp;
 <p align="center">